jaythad13/Mathematikezettelkasten/Quadratic forms and K-theory --- pcmi-2021/notes/Invariants of quadratic forms.md

 Recall that the theory of hyperbolic quadratic forms reduces the work of classifying of all quadratic forms to classifying anisotropic forms.

-Thus, in classification of quadratic forms, the following idea is useful.
+Thus, in classification of quadratic forms, the following invariants are useful.

 ##### _definition:_ $u$-invariant